batureren/achievement-scavenger/README.md

 - Filter out the noise: toggle filters to hide everything except what's relevant to your current chapter and tracked list.

 ### Quality of Life
+- **Smart Window Memory**: Remembers your exact window coordinates, custom sizes, and maximized states perfectly across monitors and launches.
 - **Cloud Sync**: Backup and restore your local history, settings, and custom checklists across multiple devices (like your PC and Steam Deck) using GitHub Gists.
+- **Mini/Compact Mode**: A slimmed-down, always-on-top overlay with dedicated tabs for tracked achievements, checklists, and guides.
 - **Discord Rich Presence** shows your current game and achievement hunting progress to friends.
-- **Mini Mode**: A compact, always-on-top overlay showing just your tracked achievements.
 - Multiple overlay styles (ghost, neon, tactical, frosted, MMO-style) with adjustable transparency.
 - Adjustable window opacity, UI scale, and windowed/borderless/fullscreen modes.
 - Global hotkey (`Ctrl+Shift+T`) to show/hide the tracker instantly.
-- System tray icon with quick show/quit controls.
+- System tray icon with quick show/quit controls and minimize-to-tray support.
 - Runs on startup (optional).
 - Export your achievement checklist as JSON or a styled, shareable HTML page.
 - Multi-language UI support.